roman-milk/roman-milk.github.io/wife-enslaved.md

+===

- ****** Wife Enslaved Ch.
-01 ****** byStoryTeller07© The small, sparsely decorated room, contained an uncomfortable looking bed.
+The small, sparsely decorated room, contained an uncomfortable looking bed.
 A well worn rug lay over wooden floorboards.
 This is all she now deserved, as a humble slave girl.
 A shower cubicle was built into a corner of the room, so there was nowhere to undress.

  'Hurry up, I've got things to do,' he chided her.